-We propose that by distilling the concepts promoting engagement with scientific literature in addition to and outside of the academic community, managers can rely on broader sources of scientific knowledge to make decisions.
-This is novel and important because it increases the scope of published science to support decisions.
-Furthermore, researchers can reframe their scientific writing (when appropriate) to make it more relevant to managers without compromising their respective fundamental research programs.
-Here, we briefly discuss simple rules that scientists can use to make their research more practical and accessible to managers and that managers can in turn use to identify basic science that fits their needs.

 Rules

 1. Reframe the problem as a challenge.
 “Doom-and-gloom” is a pervasive theme in media discussions of ecology and environmental sciences.
 It reduces our productivity and capacity to solve problems.
 It can shut down even the most motivated through compassion fatigue, burnouts, and psychic numbing (Pihkala, 2019).
 Reframing a problem as a challenge can illuminate solutions despite disheartening information so that researchers create their own “bright spot” within a research topic that may frequently frustrate (Reid 2019).
 For example, human-wildlife conflict is a pervasive issue for managers and researchers that requires tact and a deep understanding of the relationships between people and wildlife (Conover, 1998).
 Instead of defining a problem as, “people and wildlife are in danger when they interact,” re-frame the issue as a challenge, such as, “our goal is to improve safety of wildlife and humans in areas with high human-wildlife interactions.”
+It is not us versus them.
 A challenge statement creates a clear objective for scientists and is more goal-oriented.
-This perspective will refine communication, enhance creativity, promote innovation, and produce actionable items amongst actors (Johnson and Adams 2011; Mahoney 2011).
+This perspective will refine communication, enhance creativity, and promote innovation (Johnson and Adams 2011; Mahoney 2011).
 Additionally, this small change in semantics has profound implications in social contexts for stakeholders, managers, and researchers because it promotes action-based thinking and collaborative work.
-This rule is not without boundaries of course, but a subtle shift in writing (even within the implications at the end a paper) to re-frame findings and link to a positive management goal will significantly bridge the gap between a problem and a solution.
+A subtle shift in writing to re-frame findings and link to a positive management goal will significantly bridge the gap between a problem and a solution.

 2. Describe the scope and extent of the challenge.
-Defining the scope of a challenge conceptually and the extent geographically will ensure that potential solutions fit the challenge.
 In most ecological studies, the spatial extent is often described, but moving across scales in application is a common challenge in many disciplines of basic and environmental science (Sandel, 2015).
 Proposing a spatial scale, using common terms, and describing the breadth of the challenge will accelerate interdisciplinary solutions (i.e. the wildlife-human challenge above is ecological and societal).
 The challenge can be relevant for local, regional, or global scales.
 When we link scales, we unite different instances of an environmental issue and suggest that they can be similarly addressed.
 However, understanding the geographical extent also allows us to pinpoint differences.
 This is an important boundary to this rule.
 The example of human-wildlife conflict is a global issue, but the extent is conflict-specific because it is directly observable in Southern California coastlines, Tanzanian park boarders, or Ontarian roadways (Dickman, 2010; Dupuis-Désormeaux et al., 2019; Schakner et al., 2019).
-Most introductions and methods sections in peer-reviewed publications include scope and extent as a description of what was done in their study, but many do not include the potential impacts of stakeholders beyond the authors.
-Articulating scope and extent informs our assessment of severity and urgency, but it also identifies interdisciplinary and cross-cultural solutions.
+Most introductions and methods sections in peer-reviewed publications include scope and extent as a description of what was done in their study, but many do not include the potential impacts to stakeholders at any scales.